Paul has four paternal and three maternal aunts. Two maternal aunts are still living in Wisconsin.

 Memories of My Late Aunt Donna

-My first impressions of Donna were in 1950-1953.
-Later, I remember Donna from her wedding in 1956 and visits to our farm 1956-1958.
+My first impressions of Donna were from 1950 to 1953.
+Later, I remember Donna from her wedding in 1956 and visits to our farm from 1956 to 1958.
 Finally, I recall experiences with Donna and her family in the 1960s, 1970s, and 1990s.
 My last visits with Aunt Donna were in 2002 on the occasion of sister Connie's wedding and in 2004 immediately following dad's passing.

 Looking back on all of my visits with Aunt Donna, she comes across as one of my favorite aunts.